This page describes the structure of a darcs repository. Yes, this _darcs thingy that appears after you do a

 file: somefile 694b27f021c4861b3373cd5ddbc42695c056d0a4297d2d85e2dae040a84e61df

-somefile, whose contents are given in the file
+somefile whose contents is given by the hashed file

-hashed_inventory file describes the current recorded state of the repository and its first line gives the file name of the current root.
-That means
+hashed_inventory describes the current recorded state of the repository and its first line indicates of to build the working copy.
+This is the information darcs needs when cloning a repository with

 Now one remark.
 Why do we keep this file